CartoDB/documentation/app/content/data-observatory/overview/getting-started.md

 <br/>

 {{% bannerNote type="note" title="NOTE" %}}
-Some of these actions require the usage of CARTO tools and libraries that integrate with the Data Observatory, such as [CARTOframes](https://carto.com/developers/cartoframes).
+Some of these actions require the usage of CARTO tools and libraries that integrate with the Data Observatory, such as the [Analytics Toolbox](/analytics-toolbox-bigquery).
 {{%/ bannerNote %}}